kade-robertson/SharpThemes/README.md

 ## Example

-Here is a quick demonstration, you can find this project in the `SharpThemesTest` folder.
+Here is a quick demonstration, you can find this project in the `SharpThemesTesting` folder.

 ![Demo picture](http://sharpthemes.pw/demo.png)